emjapo/emjapo.github.io/content/blog/smart-room-viz.md

 *A more detailed account of the full study and sensor suite is currently being drafted for publication.*

+*The code for this visualization exploration can be found at [emjapo/sensorsational](https://github.com/emjapo/sensorsational/blob/main/Analysis/sensor-visualization.Rmd) on Github which contains additional insights into the design and development of the experiment and case study.*

 ### Background

 Humanity has made it to the moon.
 The next step is Mars.
 In the mission to Mars there is much more to consider to accomplish this goal due to the increased demands resulting from the increased distance.
 Before attempting this harrowing journey, it is important to fully study and understand all aspects of the mission from the technicalities of the rocket to the intricacies of the team.